 WHO I AM

-My name is Ron Donovan, and I am a creative, a change agent, an entrepreneur, and more.
+My name is Ron Donovan, and I am a creative, a thought leader, a change agent, an entrepreneur, and more.

 I am the product of the innumerable and diverse experiences, successes, and challenges I have had thus far in life.